Well-respected evolutionary psychologist and author Steven Pinker says,

 To be able to ignore this makes you a monster.

 But apparently it's sheer "madness" to think a rapist is malicious in his intent.
 And preposterous!
 And utterly delusional!
-That Pinker uses such strong language to disparage women who point this out is just bizarre to me.
+That Pinker uses such strong language to disparage women who point this out is just bizarre.
 And where is this "mountain of evidence" that proves otherwise?
-Not necessary, because he can say whatever bullshit he wants.
-Women, especially those uppity ones he often disparages (feminists), are all just crazy, and have no authority to talk about rape.
-He has a degree and sells lots of books and shit, so he's obviously the objective one here.
+Assertions aren't evidence.
+Women, especially those uppity ones he often disparages ("gender" feminists)have no authority to talk about rape.
+Too emotional I guess.

 But what is the typical excuse or justification used for rape?
 It's rarely 'I was just really desperate for sex, sorry.'
 It's 'she was asking for it,' 'she's a whore' or 'slut', she 'deserved it' or she was wearing the wrong clothes or was out where she shouldn't have been.